Gas Tax Refund Filing a Claim FAQ

 - How can I reach your office to obtain a gasoline tax claim form or ask a question about the refund process?

-Form SCGR-1: GASOLINE TAX REFUND CLAIM is used to obtain a refund.
+Form SCGR-1: GASOLINE TAX REFUND CLAIM as well as Schedule A and B is used to obtain a refund.
+Additionally, Schedule C for farm/ranch operations and Schedule D when using the inventory method.

 You must have a “Payee Data Record” STD.
 204 Form on file with the State Controller’s Office in order to file a claim for a gas tax refund.
+You only need to submit your STD.
+204 Form one time.
 You can obtain the form at www.documents.dgs.ca.gov.
 Please complete the STD.
 204 Form separately and submit it to:

 State Controller’s Office